SAMP: A Model Inference Toolkit of Post-Training Quantization for Text Processing via Self-Adaptive Mixed-Precision: Experiments

 \subsection{Experiment Settings}

-In this section, we show the experimental results of SAMP from two aspects: SAMP tradeoff test on text classification tasks and latency speedup.
+In this section, we show the experimental results of SAMP from two aspects: SAMP trade-off test on text classification tasks and latency speedup.
 All the evaluation experiments are conducted on GPU NVIDIA Tesla T4, CUDA 11.0.
-Moreover, we use INT8-quantization calibration tool pytorch-quantization\footnote{\url{https://github.com/NVIDIA/TensorRT/tree/main/tools/pytorch-quantization} } of NVIDIA TensorRT , which provides four calibration methods for post-traing quantization (PTQ).
-Users can select appropriate calibrators to generate scale values for mixed-precision calculation.
+Moreover, we use INT8-quantization calibration tool pytorch-quantization\footnote{\url{https://github.com/NVIDIA/TensorRT/tree/main/tools/pytorch-quantization} } of NVIDIA TensorRT , which provides four calibration methods for post-training quantization (PTQ).
+Users can choose an appropriate calibration method to generate scale values, which convert model weights from floating-point to fixed-point, for mixed-precision calculations.

-First, we test three groups of experiments for SAMP tradeoff (between accuracy and latency speedup) in text classification tasks AFQMC(Ant Financial Question Matching Corpus), IFLYTEK(Long Text classification) and TNEWS(Short Text Classificaiton for News) in Chinese Language Understanding Evaluation Benchmark \citep{xu2020clue}.
-We use BERT-base (12-Layer, HiddenSize-768) released by Google \citep{devlin2018bert} as the pre-trained model, and train the FP32 baseline models by the paradigm of "Pre-training and Fine-tuning" using training set in each task.
-Finally, SAMP self-adaptively obtains the best tradeoff between accuracy and latency speedup of mixed-precision on the Dev set.
+First, we test three groups of experiments for SAMP trade-off (between accuracy and latency speedup) in text classification tasks AFQMC(Ant Financial Question Matching Corpus), IFLYTEK(Long Text classification) and TNEWS(Short Text Classification for News) in Chinese Language Understanding Evaluation Benchmark \citep{xu2020clue}.
+We use BERT-base (12-Layer, HiddenSize-768) released by Google \citep{devlin2018bert} as the pre-trained model, and train the FP32 baseline models by the paradigm of "Pre-training and Fine-tuning" in each task.
+And we also use TencentPretrain \citep{zhao2022tencentpretrain} as training toolkit.
+Finally, SAMP self-adaptively obtains the best trade-off between accuracy and latency speedup of mixed-precision on the Dev set.

 Secondly, we also test SAMP latency speedup separately, choosing the popular PyTorch and the latest version of FasterTransformer for comparison.
 Due to the difference of Tokenizer(shown in Table~\ref{sec:toolkit_table}) and programming languages in Target modules (SAMP's targets are developed by C++ programming language, and FasterTransformer uses Python targets \citep{fang2021turbotransformers}), we only make speedup comparison with Encoder.